 - Thoughts of suicide

-Despite these negative consequences, we realize how difficult it still can be to arrive at the decision to pursue help for your alcohol problems.
+Despite these negative consequences, we realize how difficult it still can be to arrive at the decision to pursue rehab at a treatment center or hospital for your alcohol abuse.
 If you are like many others, you may be concerned about the stigma such treatment may carry, how others will react if they learn of your need for treatment, or that you will be negatively judged and assumed to have something inherently wrong with you if you can’t follow through when you decide to quit drinking.
 We know how these and other fears can stand in the way of a person pursuing what they know is the right option for them.